An established county-wide countryside management service, supported by volunteers and local communities.

 Surrey Heathland Partnership

-Manages contracts on lowland heathland across west Surrey and into south-east England, with key sites in Woking, Guildford, Farnham and Camberley areas.
+Manages contracts and carries out work on lowland heathland across west Surrey, with key sites in Guildford and Woking areas.
 Also provides specialist advice on heathland restoration.

 Service information and annual report